tushmon/ExData_Plotting1/README.md

 Exploratory Data Analysis

 This is my repository for the Coursera's course "Exploratory Data Analysis".
-Currently there are 8 files for the Course Project 1: 4 png pictures and 4 scripts to generate each.
+Week 1 Course Project 1:  Create four plots and save the .png files from the plots.

+Created 2014.02.04 by tushar montano

 To run this script you need to to the following: